adilevin/git-find-forkpoint/Readme.md

 ##Examples

-Using commit hashes:
+Using commit hashes to indicate range of commits:

     find-fork-point 1cb1d..e172 d67e

-Using branch names:
+Using branch names to indicate range of commits:

-    find-fork-point master~65..master head
+    find-fork-point master~65..master mybranch

+Using just a branch name to indicate all commits that are ancestors:

+    find-fork-point master mybranch

 ##Example with output